Marconiusiii/OhCraps/README.md

 Emulating how Craps works in Las Vegas, Placing the 4 or 10 for $10 or more will automatically buy those bets, and the 5% commission is factored into what you win if they hit.
 For example, Buying the Place 4 for $25 will win 2 for 1, so you pay a $1 vig to win $50, and will end up collecting $49.
 The vig will round up to the nearest dollar for bets under $20, and will round down to the nearest dollar for everything else.

-In the Place Bet prompt, if you type 'd' or 'td' instead of 'y' and hit Enter, this will take down all your bets.
+In the Place Bet prompt, if you type 'd' instead of 'y' and hit Enter, this will take down all your bets.
 A quick and simple way to 0 them all out.
 This works both in the Come Out phase and also after a Point has been established.

 After a Point has been established, when you are prompted with the Place Bet option, typing 'o' and hitting Enter will toggle your Place Bets Off for the next roll.
 This means that hitting any of the numbers or a 7 Out will not affect your bets and you will not get paid.
 The bets stay Off for only this one roll, so you'll need to turn them off after each roll if you want them to stay off for an extended period of rolls.
 When still in the prompt, entering 'o' again and hitting Enter will toggle the bets back On.